Jay & Joss

 Jay & Joss (Jamie Docherty and Lewis Joss) are a UK contemporary magic and illusionist couple who also work as illusion consultants.
-Their act is known for using lasers, projections & fire, as well as dangerous stunts with blades & spikes.
+Currently touring their theatre show 'It's Not a Game', their act is known for using lasers, projections & fire, as well as dangerous stunts with blades & spikes.
 They met at the world's largest magic convention, got engaged in 2019 and further got married in 2023.
 Jay & Joss have appeared on Britain's Got Talent, BBC Three, Channel 4, Penn & Teller's Fool Us and Radio X's Chris Moyles Show.
 They have performed together for over 10 years and are regular entertainers at the Royal Variety Aftershow Party.

 Characters

 Jay is played by Jamie Docherty AIMC (Associate of The Inner Magic Circle), a magician born in Northamptonshire in 1995.

 Joss is played by Lewis Joss AIMC, born and raised in Bedfordshire.
 Lewis started work as an actor before turning his hand to performing magic full-time.
 Lewis has been promoted to the Associates of The Inner Magic Circle with a Silver Star.